tuesday-cinema-club/congo2-workflo/README.md

 - Manifest: `movie_output/render_manifest.json` (one entry per beat with status/paths)

 ## Script format
 See `test_script.yaml` for the structure (acts → scenes → beats with shot/action/location/lighting/props/players/sfx/vfx/dialogue).
 The prompt builder in `movie_runner.py` constructs a Stable Diffusion–friendly string from these fields.
+If you provide a `players.yaml` mapping of names to descriptions, those shared definitions are used whenever a player appears (unless a scene/beat already supplies its own description).

 ## Workflow node IDs
 Default IDs assumed by the runner (adjust constants in `movie_runner.py` if your export differs):